-Different cultural habits, another living standards, … Many things may surprise you and look very odd for you when arriving and living in another country than yours.
+Different cultural habits, another living standards, … Many things may surprise you and look very odd for you when arriving in Luxembourg as an expat.
 Victoria, our russian ambassador of JUST ARRIVED tells us 5 things that have surprised her when she arrived from Russia and settled in Luxembourg.

 Luxemburgish Public transport ?
 Buses, that’s all !